-Providing continuity, access, and appropriate services to the Veterans within the WTVAHCS service area will require both capital and non-capital solutions.
-Establishing and expanding partnerships with academic affiliates, other federal health care facilities, non federal health care facilities, and even proximal VA Medical Centers in VISNs 17 and 18 will be crucial to future delivery of health care services to rural Veterans in West Texas and Eastern New Mexico.
-Moreover, repurposing space formerly dedicated to services for which there is diminished demand to services that have experienced an increase in utilization will comprise a compendium of non-capital solutions to narrowing and meeting gaps.
+Providing continuity, access, and appropriate services to the Veterans within the WTVAHCS service area requires both capital and non-capital solutions.
+Establishing and expanding partnerships with academic affiliates, other federal health care facilities, non-federal health care facilities, and even proximal VA Medical Centers in VISNs 17 and 18 is crucial to future delivery of health care services to rural Veterans in West Texas and Eastern New Mexico.
+Moreover, repurposing space formerly dedicated to services no longer provided for those that have experienced an increase in utilization will comprise a compendium of non-capital solutions to narrowing and meeting gaps.

 In addition to our main facility in Big Spring, we offer services in four community-based outpatient clinics and two Outreach Clinics.
 These clinics are located in;